osgi/osgi.enroute.site/_source/_tutorial_base/500-dependencies.md

 Unfortunately the browser support in Linux Eclipse does not work well with jpm4j.
 You can go to the `Eclipse/Preferences/Bndtools/JPM.
 There you can select an external browser.
 {: .bug}

 This website provides has lots of interesting info and it contains more than Maven Central.
 Any JAR on there can be added to the build path of our project with a drag-and-drop operation.
 The drag always starts with the version vignette.
 The drop goes either to the `Central` repository or to the `Build` tab (where it is added to the build-path and the repository).
-Since weneed to have the PARSII parser on our build path we first double click the `bnd.bnd` file, and the select the `Build` tab.
+Since we need to have the PARSII parser on our build path we first double click the `bnd.bnd` file, and the select the `Build` tab.
 We then drag the version vignette (the green 1.1.0 thingy) on the `Build Path` list.

 ![Repositories](/img/tutorial_base/dependencies-repo-3.png)